zq920320/codenvy/docs/README.md

 user: admin
 pass: password
 ```
+#### Versions
+While we provide `nightly`, `latest`, and `5.0.0-latest` [redirection versions](https://github.com/codenvy/codenvy/tree/master/docs#nightly-and-latest) which are tags that simplify helping you retrieve a certain build, you should always run Codenvy with a specific version label to avoid [redirection caching issues](https://github.com/codenvy/codenvy/tree/master/docs#nightly-and-latest).
+So, running `docker run codenvy/cli` is great syntax for testing and getting started quickly, you should always run `docker run codenvy/cli:<version>` for production usage.

 #### Volume Mounts
 If you volume mount a single local folder to `<your-local-path>:/codenvy`, then Codenvy creates `/codenvy/config` (configuration files), `/codenvy/instance` (user data, projects, runtime logs, and database), and `/codenvy/backup` (data backup).